How MOXA NPort Serial Device Servers Work in Benderlink Ethernet Modules

 1 - Principles for MOXA NPort Serial Device Servers

-The device that is installed inside the Benderlink module is a MOXA NPort W2150A.
+The device installed inside the Benderlink module is typically a MOXA NPort W2150A.

 It is a serial device server.
 It acts as a virtual (not physical) RS232 serial port for any connected Windows computer.
 The connection is made through a network cable or WiFi.